Families in Chamonix

 While you might not want to take your kids to the top of Les Grands Montets to make their first turns, Chamonix does have plenty of gentle slopes that are perfect for kids and beginners.
 Most of the ski areas have easier slopes towards the bottom but the best areas for those starting out are Les Planards and Le Savoy, both of which are easily accessible from Chamonix town.

-Les Planards is the biggest of the two areas and is located in the lower end of town, opposite the Montenvers funiculaire station and only 500 metres from La Ginabelle Apartments.
+Les Planards is the bigger of the two areas and is located in the lower end of town, opposite the Montenvers funiculaire station and only 500 metres from La Ginabelle Apartments.
 The area has two drag lifts on a green run and a two-man chairlift that accesses a blue and a red run.

 Ski School and Childcare